 were decontaminated following an Ebola case, and frontline workers.

 Through this DfID-funded project, Ground Truth could provide programme managers involved in the Ebola response with a regular flow of data, which helped to elicit useful insights, locate shortcomings of the response, and initiate successful programme changes.

 In Ukraine, Ground Truth worked with the office of the Prime Minister to provide regular feedback on the perceptions of the thousands of internally displaced people (IDPs) who have fled fighting in the eastern provinces and are now struggling to survive in

-in what are precarious circumstances.
-The feedback and analysis provided by GT was intended to inform the government’s policy towards IDPs and to improve the effectiveness of communication.
+what are precarious circumstances.
+The feedback and analysis provided by Ground Truth was intended to inform the government’s policy towards IDPs and to improve the effectiveness of communication.